 In the case of conditions that do not respond to conservative care, surgery may be indicated.
 If you continue to experience some of the following symptoms:

-to reduce the affects of degeneration on pain producing structures of the spine.
+Procedures your doctor can perform to reduce the effects of degeneration on pain-producing structures of the spine include:

 - Endoscopic Foraminotomy;

 - Facet Thermal Ablation;

 Your doctor will use different surgical procedures depending on the condition and its severity.
 Sometimes, they can surgically repair a herniated disc to restore the normal anatomic structure.
 In other cases, the specialist must remove the painful disc or a bone pressing against the spinal cord.
 Only surgery to relieve pressure on the spinal cord can provide long-term relief in patients with spinal stenosis.